ucsb-cs56/ucsb-cs56.github.io/_tutorials/rational_ex02.md

 -bash-4.3$
 ```

-To run the other Main, since it takes command line parameters, it is
+To run the other `main`, since it takes command line parameters, it is
 better to run it interactively the "old fashioned way".
 It is
 possible to pass command line parameters into a build.xml file to run
 a program with command line parameters, but it isn't straightforward.